Statement on Equal Opportunity

 The College seeks to create and maintain an environment that is free from inappropriate discrimination including harassment.

 The College’s policy of nondiscrimination is consistent with Title IX of the Educational Amendments of 1972, Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Executive Order 11246, the Equal Pay Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, Section 503 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans Readjustment Assistance Act of 1974, the Immigration Reform and Control Act of 1986, the relevant Governor’s Executive Orders, and Chapter 151B of the Massachusetts General Laws.
-If any member of the College community feels that he or she has been discriminated against by a student, s/he should contact the Office of Student Life at 781-292-2326 to discuss possible referral of the matter to the Honor Board.
+If any member of the College community feels that they have been discriminated against by a student, they should contact the Office of Student Life at 781-292-2326 to discuss possible referral of the matter to the Honor Board.